lewfer/learning-pi-bot/README.md

 ## Process

-Set up the robot.
+Set up the physical robot.

 Run learnbot_learn_r.py to learn the best individual movements.
+Run learnbot_learn_q.py to learn the best sequences.
-Take the R-table produced and plug it into learnbot_learn_q.py.
-Run this.
-Take the Q-table produced and plug it into learnbot_move_q.py.
-Run this and the robot *should* propel itself forwards.
+Run learnbot_move_q.py and the robot *should* propel itself forwards.

 You will need to experiment with physical design and the training parameters for this to work well!